bootstrapworld/curriculum/lessons/Data-Science/correlations/langs/en-us/slides.md

 {layout="InvestigateR"}
 # Correlations have _Form_

 Some patterns are **non-linear**, and may look like a curve or an arc.
-That means there _is_ a relationship, but we can't use linear regression to measure it.
+That means there _is_ a relationship, but it's not purely going up or down.

 @image{images/2NL.gif}